AIMS Caseload Tracker

 Using a population-based approach to health care helps ensure that no patient falls through the cracks.
 Employing a technology tool that tracks clinical outcomes for caseloads of patients and supports systematic changes in treatment for patients who are not improving as expected is an essential piece of all successful integrated care implementations.

-There are several options available for effectively tracking patients: 1) a patient tracking spreadsheet, 2) AIMS Caseload Tracker, 3) the AIMS Center’s Care Management Tracking System (CMTS), and 4) a customized build in an Electronic Health Record (EHR).
+Options for effectively tracking patients: 1) a spreadsheet built according to these requirements, 2) AIMS Caseload Tracker, 3) the AIMS Center’s Care Management Tracking System (CMTS), and 4) a customized build in an Electronic Health Record (EHR).

 A streamlined web app for behavioral health caseload management